Creamy and flavourful, with bell peppers, green relish, and cheddar cheese; Mom’s Classic Macaroni Salad is a dish served best any time you like!

 Feeling a little nostalgic?
-My mom’s Classic Macaroni Salad is just the thing I need from time to time to make me feel better.
+This pasta is just the thing I need from time to time to make me feel better.
 As soon as I taste just one heaping fork full of this pasta salad, my senses are immediately flooded with memories of when life was simple and carefree.

 So, Dear Reader, break out the grill, invite over your favourite people, and serve up this macaroni salad – not only as a side – but as something you’re proud of and know everyone will like.
 My advice?
 Print out this recipe to give to your friends; they are certainly going to ask you for the recipe after they get a taste!

 If you loved this recipe, here are some others that might interest you as well:

 In a hurry?
 Save this recipe to your Pinterest board for later!
 Click HERE!

 - 450 grams macaroni, cooked according to package instructions, drained and rinsed under cold water until cold